flathub/net.jami.Jami/README.md

 Jami can also function as a SIP client.

 Multiple Jami [extensions](https://jami.net/extensions/) are available:
-* **Audio Filter** - Apply a reverb filter to your video.
-Use Jami for online music sessions and play music online. with given text.
+* **Audio Filter**—Apply a reverb filter to your video.
+Use Jami for online music sessions and play music online.
-* **Auto Answer** - Set up a bot that automatically answers.
+* **Auto Answer**—Set up a bot that automatically answers with given text.
-* **Whisper Transcript** - Use an AI model running locally on your device to automatically subtitle the conversation in real time!
+* **Green Screen**—Modify your background during a video call or add a blur effect.
-* **Green Screen** - Modify your background during a videocall or add a blur effect.
+* **Segmentation**—Segmentation runs the YOLO model on the video stream and displays the segmentation results.
-* **Segmentation** - Segmentation runs the YOLO model on the video stream and displays the segmentation results.
+* **Watermark**—Add your own logo and additional information (text, the current date and time) to your video.
-* **Watermark** - Add your own logo and additional information (text, the current date and time) to your video.
+* **Whisper Transcript**—Use an AI model running locally on your device to automatically subtitle the conversation in real time!

 Jami can be easily deployed in organizations with the _JAMS_ (Jami Account Management Server), allowing users to connect with their corporate credentials or create local accounts.
 JAMS allows you to manage your own Jami community while taking advantage of Jami’s distributed network architecture.